replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/01-introduction/assignment.md

 ### Configure your editor

-Before we begin, select the text editor you're most comfortable with by running
+Before we begin, let's choose an editor.
+The default editor is `nano`, but if you'd like to use `vim` instead, you can switch to it by running the following command and selecting option `2`:

 ```bash
 update-alternatives --config editor